vberthiaume/fork_union/README.md

 - [`mtrebi/thread-pool`](https://github.com/mtrebi/thread-pool) ![https://github.com/mtrebi/thread-pool](https://img.shields.io/github/stars/mtrebi/thread-pool)

 Those are not designed for the same OpenMP-like use-cases as __`fork_union`__.
-Instead, they primarily focus on task-queueing, that requires a lot more work.
+Instead, they primarily focus on task queueing, which requires a lot more work.

 ### Locks and Mutexes

 Unlike the `std::atomic`, the `std::mutex` is a system call, and it can be expensive to acquire and release.
-It's implementations generally have 2 executable paths:
+Its implementations generally have 2 executable paths:

 - the fast path, where the mutex is not contended, where it first tries to grab the mutex via a compare-and-swap operation, and if it succeeds, it returns immediately.
 - the slow path, where the mutex is contended, and it has to go through the kernel to block the thread until the mutex is available.

-On Linux the latter translates to a ["futex" syscall](https://en.wikipedia.org/wiki/Futex), which is expensive.
+On Linux, the latter translates to a ["futex" syscall](https://en.wikipedia.org/wiki/Futex), which is expensive.

 ### Memory Allocations